dotnet/dotNext/docs/features/threading/channel.md

 # Diagnostics
 _Throughput_ property of `PersistentChannel` class allows to measure ratio between consumed and produced messages.
 The value is always in range [0, 1).
 The value `1` means that consumer is reading messages with the same speed as producer writing new messages.
 If throughput is less than `1` then disk space utilized for messages may grow.

+_RemainintCount_ property provides the number of unread messages in the channel.